jsxgraph/jsxgraph_website/src/projects/3rdparty/_3rdparty.section.md

 > /media/logos-external/logo-tsxgraph.png

-TSXGraph is a lightweight TypeScript wrapper for JSXGraph that improves coding with auto-completion, type-checking, and syntax support in VSCode.
+TSXGraph is a lightweight TypeScript wrapper for JSXGraph that improves coding experience with auto-completion, type-checking, and syntax support in VSCode.
 It simplifies the complex create() function, making JSXGraph easier to use for both beginners and advanced developers.

 [Learn more](https://www.npmjs.com/package/jsxgraph-wrapper-typescript)